 have learned and how this will inform your future interactions with marginalized populations,

-paper by May 13th.
+by May 3rd.
 Students will be asked to address the following prompts:

 - What do you think was the most meaningful part of the program?

 - What is something you learned that surprised you or resonated with you?